7 Benefits Of Being Single

 You Can Watch What You Want

 If you’ve ever been in a long-term relationship, you’re probably familiar with television battles.
 You want to watch “Game of Thrones,” but your partner wants to watch the local news.
 With only a single television in the living room, you are forced to throw in the towel and turn on the news.
 This isn’t an issue when you’re single, however.
 You’ll have complete control over the television remote at all times.
 If you want to watch a movie or show, you can flip the channel without worrying about upsetting your partner.
+You can also watch adult content on websites like Nu Bay without having to worry about making your partner insecure.

 You might be surprised to learn that being single is good for your health.
 According to research cited by Huffington Post, single men and women who’ve never been married get more exercise than couples in relationships.
 The reason for this is unknown though some experts theorize that singles are more conscious of their health and appearance.
 Regardless, you’ll reap the benefits of better health when single.